Ggs91/secretlab_static_page_replica/README.md

 I've learnt a lot while recreating this webpage:

 * Creating a parallax effect using pure css and with a leading idea of having it as much performant as possible & with browsers support.
-* Managing to get the image logo of the header adapte with the height to the header shrinking / growing.
+* Managing to get the image logo of the header adapte with the height of the header shrinking / growing.
 * A strategy for layout to ease the work for reponsivness.
-* Making images keeping their ration while adapting to a hard width container.
+* Making images keeping their ratios while adapting to a hard width container.

 But here I chose to only develop my journey to get the **parallax effect** working **the way I wanted to**.